-Ohio’s beautiful winter weather continues — and can prove to be hazardous to many.
+Ohio’s beautiful winter weather is scheduled to hit soon — and can prove to be hazardous to many.
 Walking safely on ice and snow can be challenging, but there are things you can do to help prevent falls or injury.

 Here are some tips on walking safely on ice and snow.

 Make sure you plan ahead and give yourself more time not just for your commute, but also for walking in winter weather.
 Do not assume a clear path for walking will be available.
 By allowing yourself enough time you will ensure you don’t rush, which is how many falls happen.